thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 {% endhighlight %}

 So how do know when the next page of results has loaded?
 Let's go back and look at the pager again.
-Notice that the page we are currently on has it's link disabled.
-In the image below page 2 is currently being displayed.

 ![Pager Image](/assets/scraping-with-casperjs/pager.png)

-The underlying HTML shows that the CSS class `navigation-link-disabled` can be used to identify which page number link is disabled (and therefore the current page).
+Note that the page we are currently on has it's link disabled.
+In the image above, that's the page two link.
+If we inspect this link, we see that it uses the CSS class `navigation-link-disabled`:

 ![Pager CSS Image](/assets/scraping-with-casperjs/pager_css.png)

-So we can get the currently selected page for looking for the disabled pager link and returning its integer value.
+This means we can write a `getSelectedPage` function to return the currently selected page by identifying the link with the `navigation-link-disabled` class and returning its value as an integer.

 {% highlight javascript %}
 // Return the current page by looking for the disabled page number link in the pager